rizkiarm/grid-universe/docs/guides/authoring_levels.md

 ## Appearance, priority, and layering

-Rendering uses the Appearance component to decide what to draw and how to layer:
+Rendering uses the `Appearance` component to decide what to draw and how to layer:

-- background=True: background tiles; exactly one background is chosen per cell for rendering.
+- `background=True`: background tiles; exactly one background is chosen per cell for rendering.

-- icon=True: corner overlays; up to four icons are drawn with subicon scaling.
+- `icon=True`: corner overlays; up to four icons are drawn with subicon scaling.

-- priority: resolves ordering; lower numeric priority is considered “more foreground” for main object, while backgrounds use highest numeric priority among backgrounds.
+- `priority`: resolves ordering; lower numeric priority is considered “more foreground” for main object, while backgrounds use highest numeric priority among backgrounds.

 Rules used by the texture renderer:

-- Background: chooses the item with background=True and the lowest priority after sorting descending (i.e., visually behind).
+- Background: chooses the item with `background=True` and the lowest priority after sorting descending (i.e., visually behind).

 - Main: among non-backgrounds, chooses the highest priority (lowest number).

-- Corner icons: up to four icon=True objects (by top priority).
+- Corner icons: up to four `icon=True` objects (by top priority).

 - Others: remaining non-background, non-icon items are drawn behind the main but above background.